-After all leases are identified, you must determine which meet the definition of a lease under GASB 87.
+After all leases are identified, you must determine which are required under GASB 87 to appear in your financial statements.

 What qualifies as a lease under GASB 87?

 GASB 87 defines a lease as a contract that conveys the right to use another entity's nonfinancial asset for a period of time, including both: